-(Source) Relevant countries' debt management authorities, etc.
+(Sources) Websites of the respective countries' debt management authorities, etc.

-Representative non-marketable bonds are bonds for holdings only by households and other retail investors (savings bonds), issued in Japan, the U.S. and the U.K. The U.K. features unique non-marketable bonds, including "Premium Bonds," which offer a monthly prize draw instead of earning interest, as well as "Green Savings Bonds" (fixed-interest 3-year bonds).
+Representative non-marketable bonds are bonds for holdings only by households and other retail investors (savings bonds), issued in Japan, the U.S. and the U.K. The U.K. features unique non-marketable bonds, including "Premium Bonds" which offer a monthly prize draw instead of earning interest, as well as "Green Savings Bonds" which are green bonds issued for retail investors.
 Germany and France issued government bonds for retail investors in the past but have discontinued the issuance.